frwp/BMI_App/README.md

 - Express, and
 - Firebase Functions

+Due to all the framework used, this project sripted solely on Javascript, with some typescript combinations

 This app is subject to assignment of software development class.
 Body mass index (BMI) is a value derived from the mass (weight) and height of a person.
 The BMI is defined as the body mass divided by the square of the body height,